Custom Residential, Sustainable Practice

 Solutions: Use LED lights and all Energy Star appliances.
 I have seen anywhere from 50 – 75% less energy usage by switching old appliances to Energy Star replacements.
 There are even hybrid dryers that use 4-8 AMPs instead of the average 30 AMPs.
 This dryer uses 5 AMPs and it is ventless, so you don’t need to vent to the outside, which allows you to have an even tighter envelope.

 Let’s not forget about installing solar.
 There are many options to purchase, and even more incentive programs out there to help with financing these systems.
 Seattle gets a bad rap for solar energy, but you can still run a net zero home, meaning you make as much power as you use.
 We don’t produce as much as California, but we still have defused light.
-Because of the defused light, you can lay the panels flat, or even on the west side of the roof, and still do ok producing energy.
+Because of the defused light, you can lay the panels flat, or even on the east or west side of the roof, and still do ok producing energy.

 Conclusion: There are many different options out there for appliances, lighting and other products that use less energy.
 Small changes can add up and you will start seeing the effects on your energy bill.
 If you have the ability, solar is something to consider.
 It is becoming more cost-effective and certainly pays you back within a few years and over the life of the home.
-Remember, even if you are not going to be living in this house from more than five years, you will be adding value to your home and helping out the environment in the long run.
+Remember, even if you are not going to be living in this house for more than five years, you will be adding value to your home and helping out the environment in the long run.

 Low Flow Fixtures